Teacher in Residency

 - Demonstrate an unwavering commitment to students and the mission of KIPP Bay Area Public Schools.

 - Able to pass the necessary CA credentialing exams (CBEST or equivalent scores, and CSET) before their residency year begins.

 - Degree holders of a four-year degree from an accredited university with a minimum 2.65 GPA preferred (or a GPA appeal letter) by June 2020.
 Candidates who wish to teach Middle or High School must have a 3.0 GPA with a degree in the subject area they wish to teach.

 Please contact email@example.com for more information.

 The Residency financial structure is intended to provide an affordable, high-quality pathway to teaching.
 The core components of the Alder Teacher Residency at KIPP Bay Area Public Schools financial package are:

-- Residents pay the deeply discounted University of the Pacific tuition for their first year (roughly $18,000 a year)
+- Residents pay the deeply discounted Alder GSE tuition for their first year (roughly $18,000 a year)

 - Residents receive a $20,000 stipend for the first year of the program to support with tuition, testing fees, and travel.

-- Loans acquired during undergraduate education can be deferred because Residents are enrolled in a Master’s program and teaching at Title I schools.
+- Loans acquired during undergraduate education may be eligible for loan forgiveness and can be deferred because Residents are enrolled in a Master’s program and teaching at Title I schools.

 Below are some links that may aid in scholarship searches